What is the difference between server license and distribution license?

 Does jPDFProcess optimize (compress) PDF files?

 When jPDFProcess creates PDF documents, the output is automatically compressed. jPDFProcess library can read a document, modify it and save, but it will only compress the new content, not the existing content.
+You may look at our other library jPDFOptimizer.

 When we create a PDF using jPDFProcess, the PDF is showing a “Demo Version” watermark.
 How can we remove the watermark?